(WBS) Work Breakdown Structure Examples: The Method Overview

 What is a Work Breakdown Structure in Project Management?
 Work Breakdown Structure Example Template The benefits of using a WBS How to set up your WBS in 4 steps Work Breakdown Structure guidelines How to create a Work Breakdown Structure: Traditional vs Tech Best Software for your Work Breakdown Structure The next steps after a WBS

 Are you looking for a Work Breakdown Structure example?

-This method is frequently used in project management to break a project down into activities, tasks and subtasks.
-This helps to identify all of the elements and deliverables that are required to organize a project as a whole.
+This method is frequently used in project management to break a project down into more easily completed activities, tasks, and subtasks.
+This helps to identify all the elements and deliverables that are required to organize a project as a whole.

-A Work Breakdown Structure is often presented in the form of a chart, it is a visual representation of all team management and project planning processes.
-This gives you a clear overview of your projects and, you can use it to plan your activities and calculate your estimated budget.
+A Work Breakdown Structure is a visual representation of all team management and project planning processes.
+This gives you a clear overview of your project, and you can use it to plan your schedule or calculate your estimated budget.

-But how do you create a Work Breakdown Structure?
+But how do you create an Agile Work Breakdown Structure?

 The Work Breakdown Structure is based on NASA practices.
 But it was introduced in 1987 by the Project Management Institute, through the PMBOK (Project Management Body of Knowledge) guide, with the aim of applying it to the business world.

 Simply put, the WBS method aims to break down work into several hierarchical levels.
 This way, your team can easily structure a project and identify its architecture as a whole.

 A Work Breakdown Structure allows project managers to visualize and understand all the essential deliverables and tasks that have to be carried out, making sure that nothing is forgotten.

 - a flow chart (the most common form of WBS),